 audit trails as required.

-This mechanism can be very helpful in maintaining separate approval logs and
+| This mechanism can be very helpful in maintaining separate approval logs and publishing logs can be maintained.

-NOTIFICATIONSPublishing logs will contain full verbose output.
+| NOTIFICATIONS | Publishing logs will contain full verbose output.
+But only those users with

 access to Admin UI can check the status and